phantom-kali/IntelliBot/README.md

     python main.py
     ```

 3. Interact with the bot by typing in user inputs.
+To make the bot more accurate, include many training samples in @yams/intents.yml

 ## Configuration